MicrosoftDocs/visualstudio-docs/docs/debugger/decompilation.md

 More details can be found in the GitHub issue: [IChsarpCompiler.Decompiler integration into VS Debugger](https://github.com/icsharpcode/ILSpy/issues/1901).

-### Limitatios with async code
+### Limitations with async code

 The results from decompiling modules with async/await code patterns may be incomplete or fail entirely.
-The implementation of async/await and yield state-machines is only partially implemented.
+The ILSpy implementation of async/await and yield state-machines is only partially implemented.

 More details can be found in the GitHub issue: [PDB Generator Status](https://github.com/icsharpcode/ILSpy/issues/1422).